Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 -

-Generation: The extension generates a cryptographically strong random Master Key (MK) in memory.
+Generation: The extension generates a cryptographically strong random Master Key in memory.

 -